LX2004/LLM-promoter/README.md

 # Paper

-Code used in the paper:Combining Large Language Model and Diffusion Model for Core Motif Identiffcation and Sequence Generation in High-Performance Promoter Design.
+Code used in the paper: Combining Large Language Model and Diffusion Model for Core Motif Identiffcation and Sequence Generation in High-Performance Promoter Design.

 # Framework